 Storyteller.
 Designer.
 Illustrator.
 Adventurer.
 IDEO.org and Art Center alumna.
 TED Resident.
 Colombian.
 Entrepreneur.
 Simplifier.
 Former auto mechanic.

 Above all, Wildlife Advocate.

-Mariana Prieto is the founder of Design for Wildlife, a collective of creative talent working to support wildlife organizations on challenges in human-wildlife conflict, donor fatigue, poaching communities and other human-centered issues.
-She was selected TED Resident for the Fall of 2018.
+Mariana Prieto is the creator of Design for Wildlife, a collective of creative talent working to support wildlife organizations on challenges in human-wildlife conflict, donor fatigue, poaching communities and other human-centered issues.
+She is currently a TED Resident, working out of TED HQ in New York.